13 Career Change CV Examples [& Templates]

 What is a career change CV summary?

 It’s a brief statement explaining to human resources managers why you’re making a career change and how your transferable skills would be valuable in the new role.
-It summarises your qualifications in a compelling way that would make recruiters want to hear more about you and shortlist you for an interview.
+It sums up your qualifications in a compelling way that would make recruiters want to hear more about you and shortlist you for an interview.

 Example of a career change CV summary

 Innovative and results-driven professional with over a decade of experience in software engineering, now channelling a passion for data-driven decision-making into a dynamic career in data science at IBM.
-I excel at uncovering insights from complex datasets, turning them into actionable strategies that drive business success.
+I excel at uncovering insights from complex datasets, transforming them into actionable strategies that drive business success.

 List of resume skills